Are You Born Fat or Thin?

 Fat or Thin: A State of Mind

-Some people do believe that their weight is their fate however, and a new study suggests this philosophy is associated with poorer health.
+Some people do believe that their weight is their fate however, and a new study suggests this philosophy is associated with less overall optimal health.

 Those who believe that body mass is outside of their control tend to weigh more, make poorer food choices and report lower levels of personal well-being than those who don’t.
 Specifically, people who believe that weight is predetermined are less likely to read food labels and make fruits and vegetables available at home.
 The belief that weight is out of our hands is also associated with doing less exercise and eating more frozen and take-out meals.
 It becomes something of a self-fulfilling philosophy and the pattern seems to be more exaggerated with age, as we become set in our ways.